-Before you create your API client for accessing the Admin APIs, you must know which API families you want to access and look up their OAuth scopes in the Authorization Scopes Catalog.
+Before you create your API client (or clients) for accessing the Admin APIs, you must compile a list of OAuth scopes for each API family that you need to access.
+All the available scopes are listed in the Authorization Scopes Catalog.

 To use the Admin APIs, you (or someone with administrator access) must first create an API client by following these steps:

 Click API Client from the left navigation.

 In the Display Name field, enter unique and descriptive name for the API client.
 Example: Admin Client for Pia Larson.

 In the Password field, enter a secure password.

 In the Confirm Password field, reenter the password.